sarahzaheer999/Exploring-Objects-and-Arrays/README.md

 By Sarah Zaheer and Chloe Kim

-### Add two more "people" object literals to the people array.
+### Add two more "people" object literals to the people array

 var people = [
   {